Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: System Model

 \section{System Model}

-As illustrated in Fig. 1, this paper considers a downlink PASS-assisted SR system where the PASS is connected to a base station (BS) to simultaneously serve $K$ single-antenna PRs and a single-antenna IoT receiver (IR) via a single BD.
-The PASS consists of $N$ dielectric waveguides, with $N > K$, where $M$ pinching antennas are incorporated flexibly in each waveguide.
-In this model, the PASS transmits the primary transmission to the PRs under the aid of the BD, which not only facilitates the primary transmission but also embeds its messages over the primary signals intended for the IR.
+As illustrated in Fig. \ref{Fig.1}, this paper considers a downlink PASS-assisted SR system, where the PASS is connected to a base station (BS) to simultaneously serve $K$ single-antenna PRs and a single-antenna IR via a BD.
+The PASS consists of $N$ dielectric waveguides, with $N \ge K$, where each waveguide is incorporated with $M$ pinching antennas \cite{xu2025join}.
+Activating PAs at different positions along the waveguides enables flexible control over the phases of the incident signals and the large-scale fading.
+The waveguides in PASS are fed by the BS, which transmits primary signals to PRs with BD-assisted backscattering.
+This process not only facilitates primary transmission but also embeds its messages within the primary signals intended for the IR.